KennethTrecy/chearmyp_token/README.md

 			###
 		```

-2. *Simplexes*.
+2. *Simplex*.
 These tokens can be thought of as basic concepts where other concepts can use.
 For
    example, `letter`.
 Since these are simple, they cannot contain other concepts.
 Simplexes must end
    using a vertical line (`|`).
 It means that a concept ends there.
 After the vertical line(`|`),
    they must be followed by new line(s) or tab(s).
 Using tab(s) after the vertical allows you to